 Old-Fashioned Hot Chocolate

 Baker's Chocolate was originally sold as a health drink, which means that you can drink all the hot chocolate you like and not feel guilty about it.
-This version using unsweetened baking chocolate lets you adjust the amount of sugar to your preference, plus you can customize it by adding cinnamon or nutmeg, topping it with whipped cream or marshmallows or adding in espresso for a mocha variation.
+This version gives you an intense chocolate flavor and lets you adjust the amount of sugar to your preference, plus you can customize it by adding cinnamon or nutmeg, topping it with whipped cream or marshmallows or adding in espresso for a mocha variation.

 Get the recipe here.

 Favorite Chocolate Frosting